ExperTnot/gofile-uploader/README.md

 # GoFile Uploader

-A Python program that uploads files to GoFile.io with progress tracking, logging, and category-based folder management.
+A Python program that uploads files to GoFile.io with progress tracking, logging, and category-based folder management. **This tool is designed specifically for temporary GoFile accounts only.**

 ## Features